mskiada/softsy_full_2017_presentation/introductionToGit.md

 ---
 # Initializing a new repository
 * To create a new repo, use the `git init` command.
-* git init is a one-time command you use during the initial setup of a new repo.
+* `git init` is a one-time command you use during the initial setup of a new repo.
 * Executing this command will create a new .git subdirectory in your current working directory.
 * This will also create a new master branch.
 ---

-# Remove
+# Remove from staging
 * rm -rt .git
 * rd /s /q .git
 ---